 I never realized how much I love Russian tvorog until my travels started.
 Actually, the realization didn’t sink in until I returned home and couldn’t help eating cottage cheese every single morning for two weeks.
 And so the ritual was born.
 When I plan a trip to Russia my mom asks what I would like to have upon arrival, knowing full well that all I need is cottage cheese, rye bread, and pickled cabbage.
 Don’t worry, I don’t eat all three at the same time.

 When abroad, I am left with petty imitations of cottage cheese that are not worthy of the name.
 If you want to understand how delicious cottage cheese is in Russia, consider this: we eat cottage cheese on its own.
 We don’t serve it on a toast or alongside an omelette for breakfast.
 Tvorog mixed with a tidbit of sour cream and sugar is a great breakfast in itself.

 When cravings kick in there’s nothing you can do but try to perform a miracle of transforming milk into cheese yourself.
 As Demetri Martin correctly pointed out in his stand-up show: “Food is tricky, like milk: It starts out good, then it becomes bad, then it becomes disgusting, then it becomes dangerous, then it becomes cheese.
 Way to turn it around, milk!”

-There are several ways of preparing tvorog at home: the right one, the realistic one and the “Nobody’s got time for that!”
+You’ll find a multitude of tvorog recipes online.
+In my opinion, there are three main ways of preparing tvorog at home: the right one, the realistic one, and the “Nobody’s got time for that!” one.